jpmallette/baseball/README.md

 # Analyse Baseball Data

-This project was a M.Sc. project of 2 folks.
+M.Sc. project of 2 folks.
 We did essentialy 2 things in this project.
 * We formed an optimal baseball team by solving a Linear optimisation problem that we had to defined.
 * We created a Shiny web application to vizualize hit and pitch data of the player identified with the linear optimisation.